titipata/pubmed_parser/README.md

 #### Parse Medline NML XML

 Medline NML XML has a different XML format than PubMed Open Access.
+The structure of XML files can be found in MEDLINE/PubMed DTD [here](https://www.nlm.nih.gov/databases/dtd/).
 You can use the function `parse_medline_xml` to parse that format.
 This function will return list of dictionaries, where each element contains: